 In a large bowl, sift together the flour, cocoa powder, baking powder, and sea salt.
 Pour the confectioner’s sugar into a small bowl and set aside for later.

-In a large mixing bowl, cream the buttery spread and the brown sugar.
+In a large mixing bowl, cream the buttery spread and the sugar.
 Add the applesauce mix to combine.
 Add the cooled chocolate chips and mix again.

 Add the combined dry ingredients a little at a time and continue to mix.
 The paddle attachment works well for this batter, which is going to be very thick.
 If it seems too dry, you can add a little bit more applesauce.

 Cover the batter in the bowl and refrigerate it for at least 30 minutes.
 This keeps the cookies from spreading.